spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/edgeforge-workflow.md

 EdgeForge workflow contains several steps and key elements that you must complete to ensure the Edge host is ready for a successful site deployment.

-EdgeForge contains three critical components.

-- Edge Installer ISO.

-- Edge Host Agent Container Image.

-- Edge Provider Container Images.

-Each component plays a critical role in the [lifecycle](../edge-native-lifecycle.md) of an Edge deployment.
+Each EdgeForge component plays a critical role in the [lifecycle](../edge-native-lifecycle.md) of an Edge deployment.
 Review the [Edge Artifacts](../edgeforge-workflow/edgeforge-workflow.md#edge-artifacts) section to learn more about each component.

 ![A diagram that displays the relationship between the three components  and how they relate to an Edge host](/clusters_edge-forge-workflow_edgeforge-workflow_components-diagram.png)